God Chooses a King

 Team sports equipment of your choosing

 Actividades + recursosDescargar todo

 After seven of Jesse's sons had passed before him, there were no more sons in the house.
-Samuel turned to Jesse and asked him, "Are these all of the sons you have?"
+So Samuel asked, "Are these all of the sons you have?"

-He wasn't the oldest, he wasn't the tallest, and he wasn't the strongest.
-He was only a shepherd boy.
-But when God looked at David, He saw a king.
-Why?
-Because God does not look on outward appearances, God looks at the heart.
+He wasn't the oldest.
+He wasn't the tallest, and he wasn't the strongest.
+But God chose him to be king because God does not look just on the outside, but God looks at the heart.

 Dear God, help us remember that You don't love us because of how big we are or what we look like.
 You love us and You look at our hearts.
 In Jesus’ name, amen.